How Your Small Business Can Survive the Fuel Price Increases

 One last idea.
 You could have rolling contests.
 Perhaps for the office staff you see who can drive the least every month, and then the winner gets a gift card or something.
 You’ll get the added benefit of the Public Relations you can milk out of that too.
 Or for your technicians, you can offer a similar contest for on-the-job travel.
 Reducing their use of company fuel while also potentially lowering the wear and tear on your company car.

-Reducing Fuel Expenses is Crucial for a Small Business
+Reducing Fuel Expenses is Crucial for Your Small Business